fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-These mean that if we have a type `F`, and a way to convert it into a `G`, that
+These mean that if we have a type `F`, and a way to convert it into a `G` that
-has the typeclass we care about, then we can simply call `Equal.fromIso` to
+has an instance, we can call `Equal.fromIso` to obtain an instance for `F`.
-obtain an instance.

 For example, as typeclass users, if we have a data type `Bar` we can define an
 isomorphism to `(String, Int)`